-There are 27 skills to learn - 21 in water and 6 in the classroom.
+Across the seven competencies there are 27 skills to learn - 21 in water and six in the classroom or poolside.
 These do not need to be taught in order.

-And one lesson can cover more than one skill development.
-Some skills, or combination of skills, will take a student longer than a set of lessons (even years) to achieve.
+Lessons can cover multiple competencies and skills.
+Some skills, or combination of skills will take a student longer than a set of lessons (even years) to achieve.